-What is Activated Carbon & How Activated Carbon Works?
+What is Activated Carbon & How Activated Carbon Work?

-The coal materials are heated with extreme temperatures, resulting in a large surface area with numerous mini pores.
-These tiny pores can lock in a large amount of waste products from both air and water, for which activated carbon is vastly used for chemical filtration.
+The coal materials are heated at extreme temperatures, resulting in a large surface area with numerous mini pores.
+These tiny pores can lock in a large number of waste products from both air and water, for which activated carbon is vastly used for chemical filtration.

 In the absorption process, the organic materials get stuck in those tiny gaps of the carbon, preventing them from mixing in the environment.
 While adsorption happens because of the big surface area with ample organic binding zones.
 Through these sites, various chemicals bond with the carbon and get trapped in them.